Onychectomy: United States

 Some privately owned apartment buildings in the U.S. ban cats unless they have been declawed.
 This is not the case in publicly subsidized housing, however, because in 2007 the U.S. Congress enacted legislation that forbids public housing authorities from having such rules.
 Laws have been passed in California (2012) and Rhode Island (2013) that ban landlords from requiring the declawing of cats as a condition of occupancy.

-The U.S. Centers for Disease Control does not recommend declawing.
-Similarly, the National Institute of Health (NIH) suggests avoiding rough play.
+The U.S. Centers for Disease Control and Prevention does not recommend declawing as a method to prevent cat scratch disease, but that immunocompromised individuals, such as those with HIV infection, should avoid "rough play" with cats.

-History of Legal bans in the US
+History of legal bans in the US

-Declawing was outlawed in West Hollywood, California, in 2003, the first such ban in the U.S. The ordinance was authored by West Hollywood Councilmember John Duran and sponsored by The Paw Project, a non-profit organization started by Dr. Jennifer Conrad based in Santa Monica, California.
+Declawing was outlawed in West Hollywood, California, in 2003, the first such ban in the U.S. The ordinance was authored by West Hollywood Councilmember John Duran and sponsored by The Paw Project.
 The California Veterinary Medical Association challenged the law in court.
 The CVMA maintained that West Hollywood had overstepped its municipal authority by enacting an ordinance that infringed on licensed professionals' state-granted rights.
 It did not directly address declawing as an animal welfare issue.
 The CVMA initially prevailed in Superior Court, but in June 2007, the California Court of Appeal overturned the lower court ruling, thus reinstating the law banning declawing in West Hollywood.

 In 2004, California became the first state in the U.S. to enact a statewide ban on the declawing of wild and exotic cats.
 The bill was introduced by California Assemblymember Paul Koretz and sponsored by the Paw Project.
 In 2006, the United States Department of Agriculture enacted a ban on declawing of all wild and exotic animals held by USDA-licensed owners.

 In April 2007, the city of Norfolk, Virginia, the city of the headquarters of PETA, initially outlawed declawing, but the law was amended immediately to prohibit declawing only by persons other than veterinarians (Municipal Code Sec.
 6.1-78.1).